-■ Figure 5.4 shows the same analysis, this time for the share of students studying engineering, manufacturing and construction at Bachelor level.
+- Figure 5.4 shows the same analysis, this time for the share of students studying engineering at Bachelor level.
 Chart (a) shows a dominance of male students in this subject area.
-Whilst 15 % of all students take this subject, 26 % of males are enrolled (and 7 % of females).
-In the countries Denmark, France, Ireland, Latvia and Norway the share of men is even double that for all students and near-to 6 times higher if compared directly to female student shares.

-■ Chart (b) turns to participation by social background (as measured by the highest educational attainment of students' parents).
-The transformative effect of engineering, manufacturing and construction for students from low social background is lower than for humanities (15 % for all students and 14 % for low social background students).
-Indeed, in the countries Switzerland, England/Wales, Italy, Malta, Romania and Turkey the share of Bachelor students in this area is 25 % lower for students from low social background and in some cases near to half the share in direct comparison with students from high social background.
+Whilst 15% of all students take this subject, 26% of males are enrolled (and 7% of females).
+In the countries Denmark, France, Ireland, Latvia and Norway the share of men is even double that for all students and near-to 6 times higher if compared directly to female student shares. - Chart (b) turns to participation by education background.
+The transformative effect of engineering for students from low education backgrounds is lower than for humanities (15% for all students and 14% for low education background students).
+Indeed, in the countries Switzerland, England/Wales, Italy, Malta, Romania and Turkey the share of Bachelor students in this area is 25% lower for low education background students and in some cases near to half the share in direct comparison with high education background students.

-Students from low social background are underrepresented in many countries in both Masters and the national programmes
+Students from low social backgrounds are underrepresented in many countries in both Masters and the national programmes, which have yet to be made compatible to the Bologna structures

-An analysis of Master students by sex and social background (operationalised via the highest educational attainment of students' parents) shows some clear differences between student groups and countries - see Figure 5.5.
+An analysis of Master students by sex and education background shows some clear differences between student groups and countries - see Figure 5.5.

 - On average, the share of all students and the share of female students studying for a Masters (chart a) is roughly the same.
-However, differences between countries are noticeable. - In Austria, Denmark, Spain, Malta, Norway and Sweden the share of female students is at least 10 % lower than for all students suggesting a lower participation of women at this level.
-In the Czech Republic, Estonia, Latvia, Portugal and Romania the opposite is true. - Regarding students' social background (chart b), the picture is very heterogeneous and the average across all countries deceptive (10% lower share of low social background students compared to all students).
-There are 6 countries in which the share of students from low social background is at least 20% lower than for all students (Switzerland, the Czech Republic, Denmark, The Netherlands, Sweden and Turkey) and there are 4 countries (Austria, Finland, Norway and Ireland) in which the opposite is true.
-In The Netherlands this is related to the fact that students from low social background tend to study at universities of applied science and these institutions infrequently offer Masters level courses. - There are only 3 countries (France, Portugal and Malta) in which the shares are in balance.
-This is a remarkable result for Malta, since rather high fees are charged for Master programmes there (> Chapter 8).
+However, differences between countries are noticeable. - In Austria, Denmark, Spain, Malta, Norway and Sweden the share of female students is at least 10% lower than for all students suggesting a lower participation of women at this level.
+In Czech

+Republic, Estonia, Latvia, Portugal and Romania the opposite is true.

+- Regarding education background (chart b), the picture is very heterogeneous and the average across all countries deceptive (10% lower share of low education background students compared to all students).
+There are 6 countries in which the share of students from low education backgrounds is at least 20% lower than for all students (Switzerland, Czech Republic, Denmark, The Netherlands, Sweden and Turkey) and there are 4 countries (Austria, Finland, Norway and Ireland) in which the opposite is true.
+In The Netherlands this is related to the fact that students from low education backgrounds tend to study at universities of applied science and these institutions infrequently offer Masters level courses. - There are only 3 countries (France, Portugal and Malta) in which the shares are in balance.
+This is a remarkable result for Malta, since rather high fees are charged for Master programmes there (→ Chapter 8).

 This section of the analysis must be concluded with a caveat, but also a warning.
 The information shown is in part determined by the way the reform of study structures is being implemented in various countries (e.g. in some cases more vocationally orientated subject areas first and universities of applied science before full universities).
 That is the caveat.
-At the same time, this first information provided on a comparative scale on the character of students taking part in Bachelor and Master courses shows an uneven implementation, which leads to either an under- or an overrepresentation of female versus male students and low versus high social background.
+At the same time, this first information provided on a comparative scale on the character of students taking part in Bachelor and Master courses shows an uneven implementation, which leads to either an under- or an overrepresentation of female versus male students and low versus high education background.